How SPF, DKIM and DMARC can help detect and prevent Phishing, Spear Phishing and Spoofing

 While DMARC doesn’t directly address whether or not an email is spam or otherwise fraudulent, it can require that a message not only pass DKIM or SPF validation, but that it also pass alignment.
 Under DMARC a message can fail even if it passes SPF or DKIM, but fails alignment.

-Setting up DMARC may also have a positive impact on deliverability for legitimate senders (you’re outgoing messages are less likely to be identified as spam).
+Setting up DMARC may also have a positive impact on deliverability for legitimate senders (your outgoing messages are less likely to be identified as spam).

 The implementation of SPF, DKIM and DMARC is considered best practice and works to prevent email spoofing while having the additional benefit of ensuring that outgoing mail is trusted – you protect yourself and help protect those you communicate with.